vitelabs/vite-wiki/docs/tutorial/node/install.md

 ### Node status check

-Reboot full node, then visit [Full Node Stats](https://stats.vite.net/api/getAlivePeers?address=${rewardAddress}) to examine if your node has shown up correctly (result will reflect in 5 minutes).
+Reboot full node, then visit [Vite Explorer](https://explorer.vite.net/FullNode) to examine if your node has shown up correctly (result will reflect in 5 minutes).
+Scroll to filter box and input your node name from above.

 ## Next steps